tkubica12/MicroHack-AppInnovation/baseInfra/README.md

 - The provisioning script runs only once (via Custom Script Extension).
 If you change the script and want to reapply, redeploy the extension (update its settings or remove & redeploy) or run `C:\Apps\LegoCatalog\start-app.ps1` manually.
 - The provided credentials are for demo only; rotate them for anything beyond a lab scenario.
 - Bastion allows RDP only from within the virtual network; direct public RDP is blocked by NSG design.

+**IMPORTANT: If you are running in managed secured tenant environment there are security policies in place.
+While those take effect typically only next day so should not affect 1-day session beware you might need to re-enable public network access on storage and Azure SQL and also allow shared key access on storage account so Azure Files get correctly mounted to Azure Container Apps and app can access Azure SQL.** We are doing this in order to not overwhelm participants with strict security initially, challenge 5 works on some of those security enhancements.
+Nevertheless note Azure Container Apps as time of this writing (Septmember 2025) do not support Entra authentication to Azure Files.